ivan-esteban-phys/disSat/README.md

 # disSat
 Generates velocity functions of satellites

-Named after the only female dwarf mentioned by name in Tolkein's works.
+Named after the only female dwarf mentioned by name in Tolkien's works.